 Profs.
 Yufei Huang, Trinity Business School, Emmanouil Avgerinos of IE Business School, and Ioannis Fragkos at Rotterdam School of Management, Erasmus University, share Part 1 of their research into boosting the team performance of our new heroes.

-By Tom Gamble from the paper Team familiarity in cardiac surgery operations: The effects of hierarchy and failure on team productivity, by Yufei Huang, Trinity College Dublin, Ireland, Emmanouil Avgerinos IE University, Spain and Ioannis Fragkos at Rotterdam School of Management, Erasmus University, Netherlands.
+By Tom Gamble.
+Related research: Team familiarity in cardiac surgery operations: The effects of hierarchy and failure on team productivity, by Yufei Huang, Trinity College Dublin, Ireland, Emmanouil Avgerinos IE University, Spain and Ioannis Fragkos at Rotterdam School of Management, Erasmus University, Netherlands.
 SAGE.
 With acknowledgements to Ian Dunne at Trinity College Dublin.

 Read Part 2 of this article